 After a few hours in San Juan I’m convinced I need to move to Puerto Rico, and Café Cuatro Sombras is one reason why.

-Stephen and I were walking toward the old part of the city on a very hot and humid morning when we passed a chalkboard sign advertising iced coffee.
-I don’t know anyone who drinks as much coffee as me except for him, so of course we decided to stop.
+I was walking toward the old part of the city on a very hot and humid morning when I passed a chalkboard sign advertising iced coffee.
+Of course I decided to stop.

 Cuatro Sombras serves single origin coffee from the mountains of Yauco, Puerto Rico, where the temperature and elevation provide the ideal growth environment.
 The coffee beans are handpicked and processed in a wet mill the same day, then sun dried and stored until ready to be roasted on-site at the cafe.